April 15, 2026

 1 – It’s fine to make mistakes, just don’t keep repeating the same ones

 To err is human, and you will screw up so often it will become part of your personal brand.
-Try to keep the repeat mistakes to a bare minimum, as you are pre-disposed to being a dummy early on.
+Try to keep the repeat mistakes to a bare minimum, as you are pre-disposed to being a real dummy in your 20s.
 The goal here isn’t perfection, it’s variation.
 At very least make new mistakes so it feels like you’re evolving and not just stuck in a flat spin.
+You’ll do a lot of spinning.

 2 – Your kids don’t give a shit about your résumé

 Your kids, as adults, can barely articulate what you do for a living if asked, and they definitely don’t care what you’ve accomplished.
+They don’t read your blog or even know you have a website.
 What’s important to them is that the fridge is always full to the brim so that they can eat six times a day, and that you’re present and invested in their lives as a parent, and that you do fun things with them.
-You’ll wish you had done more of that and less of everything else you thought was important.
+Even though you’ve done plenty of that, you’ll wish you’d done even more and less of everything else you thought was important.

 Fun family trip: Getting photobombed by a cow in the caldera on Corvo in the Azores (2014)